 AP Computer Science Principles

-Inspire and challenge your students to explore how computing and technology can impact the world.
+Introduce students to the foundational concepts of computer science and challenge them to explore how computing and technology can impact the world.

 Appropriate for high school students